yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

 ---
 ![](hpctraceviewer-dialog-mapping.png)

-Procedure-color mapping dialog box.
+Figure 10.18: Procedure-color mapping dialog box.
 This window shows that any procedure names that match with "MPI*" pattern are assigned with red, while procedures that match with "PMPI*" pattern are assigned with color black.
 ```

 This menu is only visible if at least one database is loaded.
 All actions in this menu are intended primarily for tool developer use.
 By default, the menu is hidden.
 Once you open a database, the menu is then shown.

-- **Show metrics** *(Profile view only)*
+- **Show metrics** *(Profile viewer only)*
   Display a list of (metric name, metric name description) pairs in a window.
 For GPU metrics, the descriptions are useful for explaining what the short and somewhat cryptic metric names mean.
   From this window, you can use the edit button to modify the name of the selected metric.
 When editing a derived metric, the metric editor will allow you to modify the formula for the metric in addition to the name.
   Once you modify a metric and exit this window by selecting the OK button, the metric pane will refresh the display of any metrics whose name or formula was modified.

-- **Show color mapping** *(Trace view only)*
+- **Show color mapping** *(Trace viewer only)*
-  Open a window which shows customized mapping between a procedure pattern and a color (Figure [10.19](#fig:hpctraceviewer-mapping)).
-Trace view allows users to customize assignment of a pattern of procedure names with a specific color.
+  Open a window which shows customized mapping between a procedure pattern and a color (Figure [10.18](#fig:hpctraceviewer-mapping)).
+Trace viewer allows users to customize assignment of a pattern of procedure names with a specific color.

 - **Debug** *(if the debug mode is enabled)*